johnno1962/XprobePlugin/README.md

 as you browse your application so you can find your way back to objects easilly.
 "
-The remaining features are most easily described by a series of bullet points:
+The remaining features are most easily rolled off a series of bullet points:

 ![Icon](http://injectionforxcode.johnholdsworth.com/xprobe1.png)